 Understanding of the world

-Our pupils learn via 1:1 and small group teaching and learning with an emphasis on indoor and outdoor learning
+Our pupils learn via 1:1 and small group teaching and learning with an emphasis on indoor and

 through play.
 We have a strong focus on literacy, maths and functional communication.
 We use a range of daily